MaxWiz/Optical-Spectroscopy/TranslateText2/README.txt

 Lines 209 through 252 should not need editing, they just control the printing of the maxima labels and lines, as well as averageV and cutoffV.

+Line 248 will require adjustment, much like Line 93, since it determines the Image filename that it will be saved as.

 EXTREMELY IMPORTANT!
 A small note about arrays peaks, troughs, sortM, max, and maxima.
 They all index in a fashion that I prefer so that I do not need 2 arrays for every single type of value.
 Since every peak and trough, and generally every point of data collected